yannellym/yannellym/README.md

 # Hi!
 My name is Yannelly.
 Developer.
 Designer.
 Passionate Learner.

 I'm a creative Software Engineer with a passion for finding solutions to complex problems.
 I enjoy learning, and challenging myself to push beyond my boundaries.
 I’m experienced with designing, developing, and maintaining applications.
 I excel in the areas of communication, management, and leadership.
-My focus is web development, and user experience.
+I thrive in web development, and user experience.
 I create products with the end users in mind.
 <!---
 yannellym/yannellym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.